 sharedCodeUpdate(Embedded Coder) function can add files to the shared code folder that have identical content but different file and function names.
 This behavior is useful when you have different model components that require their own shared utility functions.
 Although some code is duplicated, the different model components can access the shared utility functions with which they were verified.
 To force model components to have their own versions of shared utility functions, configure naming rules to insert the model name into shared utility identifiers (Embedded Coder).

 For most shared utility code files, you can specify central copies that you can reuse

 across releases without modifying the files.
 With some files, for example,

 zero_crossing_types.h, there are

-situations where manual editing is required to produce master copies that you can use with
+situations where manual editing is required to produce central copies that you can use with

 generated code from different releases.
 For example:

-rtwtypes.h file generated by releases up to and including R2013a contains a checksum.For each version of this
+rtwtypes.hfile generated by releases up to and including R2013a contains a checksum.For each version of this

 /* This ID is used to detect inclusion of an incompatible rtwtypes.h */ #define RTWTYPES_ID_C08S16I32L64N64F0

 rtwtypes.hfile that you want to include in your integration, copy the corresponding